benjamin-bvjconsulting/benjamin-bvjconsulting/benjamin-bvjconsulting-README.md

 # Benjamin Jaboeuf

 Legal ops advisor and builder in San Francisco.
-Former IP litigator (15 years in France), now helping pre-seed to Series A founders get fundraise-ready, and building the AI-native version of that practice.
+Former IP litigator and legal ops in several startups, now helping pre-seed to Series A founders get fundraise-ready, and building the AI-native version of that practice.

 ### What I do
 I run BVJ Consulting, a legal ops practice covering cap table management, SAFE structuring, corporate hygiene, data room prep, and fundraising readiness for early-stage startups.
 I work as an embedded, fractional advisor, and increasingly I turn that advisory work into software.